mimic-sussex/sema/assets/tutorial/04-language-design/01-introduction/index.md

 In this part of the tutorial, we are going develop some knowledge about the language design workflow in Sema.

-We will be focusing on the *Grammar Editor*, and more specifically, in:
+We will be focusing on the *Grammar Editor* and more specifically on:

 * how it can help you customise or create a new language from scratch.